davidventuri/udacity-aind/isolation/README.md

 - AB_Null: CustomPlayer agent using fixed-depth alpha-beta search and the null_score heuristic
 - AB_Open: CustomPlayer agent using fixed-depth alpha-beta search and the open_move_score heuristic
 - AB_Improved: CustomPlayer agent using fixed-depth alpha-beta search and the improved_score heuristic

-## Submitting

-Your project is ready for submission when it meets all requirements of the project rubric.
-Your code is finished when it passes all unit tests, and you have successfully implemented a suitable heuristic function.